Disney Institute: Inspiring Creativity with StoryTelling

 When I am not graphic recording client’s stories, I like to make sketchnotes at different storytelling events around New York City.
 These are some organizations that we love!

-You can even take storytelling classes with Kevin Allison at The Story Studio
+You can even take storytelling classes and learn more storytelling tips with Kevin Allison at The Story Studio